xdssio/spoonbill/docs/markdowns/how_to_choose.md

 If you need local
 persistence, use Lmdb store or ShelveStore.
 They are both fast and efficient.

-If speed is not important, but you want cheap persistence in the cloud, use BucketStore.
+If speed is not important, but you want cheap persistence in the cloud, use FilesystemStore.

 If you are using it to load tensors for embedding or deep learning weights, use SafetensorsStore